 First post in a long long time!
 Also very sleep deprived so this is a really badly written ramble of an article, I’m probably not in a good state to write about the Israel-Palestine problem but then again when is anyone in a good state to do that?

-So, today I read a piece by Eylon Aslan-Levy, an international relations student at my own university of Cambridge, arguing that anti-Zionism – the act of opposing the belief that the Jewish people have a fundamental and sole right to self-determination in the nation of Israel – is inherently anti-Semitic.
-Or, to put it another way, the act of opposing the current Jewish state of Israel is tacitly denying the rights of Jews as a religion and an ethnic group worldwide.
+So, today I read a piece by Eylon Aslan-Levy, an international relations student at my own university of Cambridge, arguing that the act of opposing the belief that the Jewish people have a fundamental and sole right to self-determination in the nation of Israel – is inherently anti-Semitic.
+Or, to put it another way, the act of opposing the permanently Jewish nature of the state of Israel is tacitly denying the rights of Jews as a religion and an ethnic group worldwide.
 Eylon, as one would expect from a world-class debater, argues his case very effectively – or would do, if it were not for the fact that his framing of the argument makes his job somewhat akin to a game of dominoes.
 I shall give you two quotes from his article;

 “Zionism does not, strictly speaking, require the belief in a Greater Israel, nor toleration of any degree of civil or political inequality between Jews and others in the Jewish state.”